 - One shirt for looking good and going out – a versatile button down shirt, ideally short sleeve oxford that is sweat wicking and wrinkle free or a denim shirt

 - One shirt that doubles as a warmth layer but can be worn anywhere – I’m a fan of lightweight, technical flannel shirts

 - Three or more travel friendly t-shits –a mix of short sleeves, V-necks, and Henleys made of wool, synthetic materials (polyester), or a proven active wear blend to dry quickly and resist funk

 If you stick to these three options, you’ll keep your bags light while still being ready for any occasion or adventure.
 Read on to discover my favorite options for Men’s travel shirts.

-What to look for in a Good Travel Shirt Based on Your Travels
+What to look for in a Good Travel Shirt (Based on Your Travel Style)

 Keep in mind that though a shirt might be branded as a great “travel shirt” it still may be over kill (or inadequate) for your travels.
 To pick the right travel shirt, that will keep you comfortable, looking good, and smelling good through whatever travels you have in store, think heavily about your destination and consider these points in your potential shirts…

 - What is the right style for your travels (if any) based on the destination if any?